Browse by Subject

-Expertise: 20th-century comparative Western European and U.S. literature; cultural studies, gender and memory; Holocaust; modern Dutch and modern Jewish literature and culture; ethnic minorities in Europe; cultural memory, trauma, race and gender.
+Expertise: 20th-century comparative Western European and U.S. literature; cultural studies, gender and memory; Holocaust; modern Dutch and modern Jewish literature and culture; ethnic minorities in Europe; cultural memory, trauma, race and gender, gender issues.

 +1 512 471 5551, +1 512 475 7822

-Expertise: Historic memory and human rights during the Cold War in Latin America; archives and history; contemporary Central American history; religious movements and ethnic identity in Latin America; Pentecostalism and other Protestant movements; the intersection of religion and politics in Latin America; Pope Francis; Latin American Easter traditions
+Expertise: Historic memory and human rights during the Cold War in Latin America, archives and history, and contemporary Central American history.
+She is equally interested in religious movements and ethnic identity in Latin America, Pentecostalism and other Protestant movements, and the intersection of religion and politics in Latin America, digital humanities, ethnic studies, religion

 +1 512 471 1980

 Expertise: Documentary photography, video storytelling, Latin American studies: human rights and visual documentary, journalism and trauma, children at risk, child soldiers, youth gangs, visual storytelling for NGOs and non-profit sector.

 Professor, Lyndon B Johnson School of Public Affairs